 What is vishing?

-Every year there is an increase in cases of digital fraud using social engineering techniques to deceive users.
+Every year there is an increase in cases of digital fraud using social engineering techniques to deceive users, alarming them about computer risks or luring them in with offers, money or other advantages.
 Social engineering involves obtaining sensitive information such as bank details and passwords that enable cybercriminals to commit fraudulent activities.

-Recently, numerous cases of fraud committed using the vishing technique have been identified and it is therefore essential to know what it is and how we can protect ourselves.
+Recently, numerous cases of telephone fraud have been identified and it is therefore essential to know what it is and how we can protect ourselves.

 What is it?

-It's a type of social engineering that sets out to obtain users' personal and bank details by means of a telephone call, deceiving the victim by impersonating a trusted third party.
+Vishing is a type of social engineering that, like phishing and smishing, aims to obtain users' personal details or bank details; but in this case the fraud is committed over the phone, deceiving the victim by impersonating a trusted third party.

 The first method of prevention is to be aware.
 Thus, you can follow some security recommendations to pre-empt cyber-attacks and keep your computers protected: